The 'archival imagination' of Frank Moorhouse | National Library of Australia (NLA)

 The 'archival imagination' of Frank Moorhouse

-Dr Matthew Lamb presents his recent Fellowship research on Frank Moorhouse’s ‘archival imagination’, exploring how his methods shaped his work and identity.
+Dr Matthew Lamb presented his recent Fellowship research on Frank Moorhouse’s ‘archival imagination’, exploring how his methods shaped his work and identity.

 Frank Moorhouse developed what he called an ‘archival imagination’ through his use of libraries and archives.
 He submitted his own papers to various collections and created a note-taking system based on index cards.
 From this method, he created many of his stories, books and essays.
 He ultimately came to see himself as an archive personified.